Smolensk oblast, Russia (Smolenskaya)

 Smolensk oblast map of Russia

-In the middle of the 1st century AD eastern Slavic tribes were uniting into large tribal unions.
-It was the beginning of Smolensk lands.
-That time Krivichi (large tribal union) inhabited present Smolensk oblast area and created the union of lands with Smolensk as capital city.
+In the middle of the 1st century AD, the Eastern Slavic tribes were uniting into large tribal unions.
+At that time the tribal union of Krivichi inhabited the territory of the present Smolensk region and created the union of lands with the center in Smolensk.

 Author: Alexander Vasiliev